michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 5. for many will come in my name and will say, I am the Meshicha; and many will be deceived.

-6. But it will be for you to hearof wars and the noise of battles; (yet) see that you be not perturbed; for all these will take place, but not yet is the end.
+6. But it will be for you to hear

 7. For people will rise against people, and kingdom against kingdom; and there shall be famines, and plagues, and earthquakes in various places.